guyfromtheke/guyfromtheke/content/about.md

 - Articles on topics I'm passionate about
 - Personal reflections and insights
-- Showcases of projects I've worked on
+- Showcases of homelab projects I've worked on
-- Resources I find valuable and want to share
+- Resources I find valuable and want to share.

 ## Let's Connect